 How did you first find out about Cambridge Intelligence?

-I was researching data visualization libraries for one of my projects and came across KeyLines.
-I spotted the Careers page advertising internships and thought it’d be cool to learn more and play with the toolkits!
+I was researching data visualization libraries for one of my projects and came across KeyLines, a graph visualization toolkit.
+I spotted the Cambridge Intelligence careers page advertising internships and thought it’d be cool to learn more and play with the toolkits!

 Cambridge Intelligence has a nice representation of women in technical positions, which is good to see and very encouraging.